Ruvheneko: Broadcasting career

-Parirenyatwa launched her broadcasting career whilst she was a student at the University of Cape Town (UCT).
-She joined the university's radio station when she was in her second year as the current affairs talk show host.
+Parireyatwan's broadcasting career began while she was a student at the University of Cape Town (UCT).
+She joined the university's radio station as the current affairs talk show host in her second year.

 In November 2013, she was nominated to participate in the Africa Leadership Project that was launched in 2014.
-She has emceed at the former First Lady Grace Mugabe's 50th birthday as well the former First Daughter Bona and Simba Chikore's wedding.
-Parirenyatwa is the presenter of The Zimbabwe Election Debates Series with Election Resource Centre Zimbabwe broadcast on Star FM and Capitalk100.4FM and has since interviewed politicians on her talk shows.
-Additionally, Ruvheneko is a Radio Division Projects Manager at Zimpapers and is also studying a Master of Science in International Relations at the University of Zimbabwe.
+She has emceed at the former First Lady Grace Mugabe's 50th birthday as well as the former First Daughter Bona and Simba Chikore's wedding.
+Parirenyatwa is the presenter of The Zimbabwe Election Debates Series with Election Resource Centre Zimbabwe, broadcast on Star FM and Capitalk 100.4FM, and has since interviewed politicians on her talk shows.
+Additionally, Parireyatwan is a Radio Division Projects Manager at Zimpapers and is also studying a Master of Science in International Relations at the University of Zimbabwe.

 ZiFM Stereo

-Parirenyatwa was the radio presenter and producer for current affairs at a radio station in Harare called ZiFM Stereo from 2012 until 2016.
-In 2015 until 2016, she also took on the role as programming manager.
+In Harare, Parirenyatwa was the radio presenter and producer for current affairs at ZiFM Stereo from 2012-2016.
+From 2015-2016, she also took on the role of programming manager.

-Parirenyatwa explained that she wanted a free space hence her resignation from the radio station.
-In an online television platform, she stated that she was more enthusiastic about uncompromised dialogue.
-She explained how stipulations as a result of editorial policy hindered open dialogue which for her was destructive because she wanted to continue the dialogue she created without fear or subjugation.
-She has since started her online TV show which airs on Facebook Live along with her talk shows on Capitalk 100.4 FM and Star FM Zimbabwe.
+Parirenyatwa said her departure from the privately-owned radio station, ZiFM, was largely "political."

+She hosted an online TV show which aired on Facebook Live, along with talk shows on Capitalk 100.4 FM and Star FM Zimbabwe.